If you’re on this page, you’re likely seeking funding for your work! We want to learn more about you, the work you're envisioning, and your community.

 We provide general fund grants of up to $500 throughout the year, and #QueerTheVote grants of up to $500 in the months before elections.
 We also open special grant rounds focused on critical and emerging issues in the LGBTQ South.

-We've made the application short and simple and we'll give you an answer as quickly as possible.
+We've made the funding request short and simple and we'll give you an answer as quickly as possible.
 Keep in mind that if you don’t receive the funding you’ve requested this time, we hope you'll keep in touch and participate in opportunities for training and support.

-Before applying, please review the information below to make sure your proposal is a good fit for funding:
+Before completing your funding request, please review the information below to make sure your proposal aligns with the priorities and values of the Southern Equality Fund:

 These are required in order to receive funding: